cloudmesh/cloudmesh-cloud/docs-source/source/CM4README.md

 Before using the AWS Vm code, user has to update their AWS information into `cloudmesh4.yaml` file in *etc* folder.

 The *Libcloud* library has enough methods to support the operations for managing virtual machines in AWS.
-We use a `cm4/vm/Aws.py` to create the driver based on the configuration to connect to AWS.
+We use a `cloudmesh-cloud/vm/Aws.py` to create the driver based on the configuration to connect to AWS.

 Inherit the *Libcloud* library, we did some modifications on `AWSDriver` to extend the operation.
 The `create_node` method would create a virtual machine in AWS based on the configuration of `cloudmesh4.yaml` file

-Here are some samples for running these operations by using `cm4`:
+Here are some samples for running these operations by using `cloudmesh-cloud`:

 First, user would create the virtual machine in AWS.
 ```commandline